-All timbers shall be graded by an approved lumber grading agency except as noted below.
-Timbers shall bear a grade stamp or other certification from the lumber grader.
+All structural timbers shall be graded by a grader certified by an approved lumber grading agency or a qualified individual who has completed a timber grading training course.
+Timbers shall bear a grade stamp or a certificate of grade from the lumber grader.